atbcb/usab-uswds/_ada-guides/chapter-6-toilet-rooms.md

 _Note: All other applicable requirements, including clearances and turning space, must be met._

-![Dwelling unit toilet room with a water closet with a 15" -- 19" seat height and lavatory with base cabinetry.
+![Dwelling unit toilet room with a water closet with a 15 inches to 19 inches seat height and lavatory with base cabinetry.
 Notes: Toilet Seat Height - A lower toilet seat height is permitted (§604.4, Ex.
 2).
 Grab Bars Grab bars can be installed after construction if walls are properly